======================================================================

 mass production of aluminium led to its extensive use in industry and

-crucial strategic resource for aviation.
-In 1954, aluminium became the
+everyday life.
+In 1954, aluminium became the most produced non-ferrous

-construction, and packaging in the United States, Western Europe, and
+in the United States, Western Europe, and Japan.
+The standard atomic

-Despite its prevalence in the environment, no living organism is known
+Despite its prevalence in the environment, no living thing is known to

-to metabolize aluminium salts, but this aluminium is well tolerated by
+metabolize aluminium salts, but aluminium is well tolerated by plants

-plants and animals.
-Because of the abundance of these salts, the
+and animals.
+Because of the abundance of these salts, the potential

-potential for a biological role for them is of interest, and studies
+for a biological role for them is of interest, and studies are

 Isotopes